-With an enrollment of nearly 700 Doctor of Pharmacy and graduate students, admission to academic programs offered at the University of Maryland School of Pharmacy is highly competitive.
+With an enrollment of more than 1,000 Doctor of Pharmacy and graduate students, admission to academic programs offered at the University of Maryland School of Pharmacy is highly competitive.

 Doctor of Pharmacy (PharmD) Program

 To be considered for admission to the Doctor of Pharmacy program at the University of Maryland School of Pharmacy, prospective students must earn certain prerequisite credits at an accredited two- or four-year institution and submit a completed application package.
-Visit the program’s “How to Apply” page for more information.
+Visit the PharmD program's page for more information.

 Applicants interested in applying to a graduate program at the University of Maryland School of Pharmacy should possess an undergraduate and/or graduate degree from an accredited college or university, as well as satisfy the requirements outlined by the Graduate School.
 Because each program has different admission criteria that applicants must meet, applicants are encouraged to review their chosen program’s admission requirements for more information about how to apply.

 - MS in Medical Cannabis Science and Therapeutics

 - MS in Pharmacometrics

 - Graduate Certificates in Palliative Care

 - Graduate Certificate in Medical Cannabis Science, Therapeutics, and Policy